johannesbuchholz/lurker/README.md

 Uses offline speech recognition provided by [openai-whisper](https://github.com/openai/whisper).

 ## Requirements
-- Python packages
+- Python
+  - Tested with python 3.9
-  - Create a virtual environment and run `pip install --require-virtualenv -r requirements.txt`
+  - Install the required dependencies by running `pip install --require-virtualenv -r requirements.txt`
 - Hardware
   - An active microphone visible as "default" device to the system running this application.